Railroads have quite a history in New England.

 The wheels, right.

-Aluminum whee.
+Aluminum wheels.

 The bikes are all aluminum, with the exception.

-The axles, those are stainless s It's really quiet.
+The axles, those are stainless steel.

 Yep.